andreasmuelder/statecharts.online/chapters/07-execution-semantics.md

 This chapter explores the core execution concepts that make statecharts powerful and predictable in real-world applications.

-We’ll move fast and in the most compact order: first the atomic guarantee (run‑to‑completion), then step granularity (single vs super), then how engines schedule steps (event‑driven vs cycle‑based), followed by queuing rules and the overall lifecycle.
+We’ll move fast and in the most compact order: first the atomic guarantee (run‑to‑completion), then step granularity (single vs super), then how engines schedule steps (event‑driven vs cycle‑based), followed by queuing rules.

 ---